If you have ordered an EV or are just thinking about making the switch, then you’ll want to consider how best to charge it.

 Charging on the Public Network

-Here are the Charge Point Operators currently available in Northern Ireland;
+Here are the Charge Point Operators currently available in Northern Ireland (there are more public chargers on the way too).

-While members would welcome the facility to use contactless card payments, most charge point operators still require either an app or an RFID card / fob.
-At some locations a card / fob may sometime start a charger where an app cannot connect to the Internet, so they are still worth having.
-There are more public chargers on the way too.
+New legislation that came into force in November 2023 that means that contactless payments will be required on all new public charge points above 8kW (and must be retro-fitted to all existing rapid chargers of 50kW and above) by November 2024.
+In the meantime most charge point operators still require either an app or an RFID card / fob.
+At some locations a card / fob may sometime start a charger where an app cannot connect to the Internet, so they are still worth having

 Travelling

 You will also find a ChargePlace Scotland card invaluable if you are considering a ferry crossing.
-An Octopus Electric Universe account provides access to over 400,000 chargers across the UK and Europe on the networks below, from a single card (note this card provides access to ESB chargers in GB only, not NI or RoI).
+An Octopus Electroverse account provides access to over 600,000 chargers across the UK and Europe on the networks below, from a single card (note this card provides access to ESB chargers in GB only, not NI or RoI).

 Other Resources